 Long term foster carers are offered the full range of Orchard Fostering’s support.
 We offer a wide range of services, each one designed to deliver the best possible experience and outcome for our foster carers and foster children.

-As a long term foster carer, you have access to a dedicated social worker; a 24/7 on call service; locally-run support groups; foster trainings; etc. You also can avail of our play therapy services, our theraplay practitioners, and our other internal supports.
+As a long term foster carer, you have access to a dedicated social worker; a 24/7 on call service; educational support, locally-run support groups; foster trainings; etc. You also can avail of our play therapy services, our theraplay practitioners, and our other internal supports.

 How do I become a long term foster carer?